ria-ahyoung/medium-trends-daily/template/dynamic.md

 <blockquote>Nowadays most modern ReactJS and NodeJS apps are created using TypeScript.
 Angular was already having it in-built.
 So, you go for a Reactt…</blockquote>

 <h3>4.
-A Guide to the State Design Pattern in TypeScript and Node.js with Practical Examples 💻 - <a href="https://medium.com/@robinviktorsson/a-guide-to-the-state-design-pattern-in-typescript-and-node-js-with-practical-examples-20e92ff472df" target="_blank" rel="noopener noreferrer">link</a></h3>
+A Guide to the Command Design Pattern in TypeScript and Node.js with Practical Examples 💻 - <a href="https://medium.com/@robinviktorsson/a-guide-to-the-command-design-pattern-in-typescript-and-node-js-with-practical-examples-b7cd81804f79" target="_blank" rel="noopener noreferrer">link</a></h3>

 ✍️ **posted by `Mr. TypeScript`**

-<blockquote>The State design pattern is a behavioral pattern that allows an object to change its behavior dynamically based on its internal state…</blockquote>
+<blockquote>The Command design pattern is a behavioral pattern that turns a request into a stand-alone object, encapsulating all the details of the…</blockquote>

 <h3>5.
-Mastering TypeScript: When to Choose Constants Over Enums (and Vice Versa) - <a href="https://medium.com/@krishnaananthvk/mastering-typescript-when-to-choose-constants-over-enums-and-vice-versa-bf06bd090bd7" target="_blank" rel="noopener noreferrer">link</a></h3>
+Object-Oriented Programming (OOP) - <a href="https://medium.com/@chaudharyashoka112/object-oriented-programming-oop-f480dea20bbf" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Ananthakrishnan VK`**
+✍️ **posted by `Ashok Chaudhary`**

-<blockquote>In TypeScript, developers often face the choice between using constant objects and enums when defining a set of fixed values.
-Both…</blockquote>
+<blockquote>Object-Oriented Programming (OOP) is a programming paradigm that uses objects and classes to organize code.
+Javascript supports OOP…</blockquote>

 <br/>
 <h1><a href=https://medium.com/tag/nodejs/recommended target="_blank" rel="noopener noreferrer">NodeJS</a></h1>
 <h3>1.
-Efficient Job Queues in Node.js with Bull - <a href="https://medium.com/@jagadeeshgade008/efficient-job-queues-in-node-js-with-bull-75f1169caad4" target="_blank" rel="noopener noreferrer">link</a></h3>
+Develop Fullstack apps 2X fasterwith Orval code generator - <a href="https://medium.com/@smileytech.mk/develop-fullstack-apps-2x-fasterwith-orval-code-generator-c200277c984c" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Jagadeesh Gade`**
+✍️ **posted by `SmileyTech.mk`**

-<blockquote>As your Node.js application grows, you may find the need to perform background processing for tasks that are too time-consuming to handle…</blockquote>
+<blockquote>In this text I will talk about how you can develop client side code at least two times faster, using the Orval code generator.
+But first…</blockquote>

 <h3>2.
 How To Build A Base Web Dev Template Repo - <a href="https://medium.com/gitconnected/how-to-build-a-base-web-dev-template-repo-d4172ebfa915" target="_blank" rel="noopener noreferrer">link</a></h3>